DNS Settings Hypernode

 When linking a domain to your Hypernode, we will immediately change the DNS records of the domain.
 Plan this moment carefully when migrating to Hypernode, and make sure content on the original location is no longer used.

 We will create an A-record for domain.com and a CNAME-record for www.domain.com.
 Other A- and CNAME-records for both domain.com and www.domain.com will be removed.
 Records for subdomains are not touched, so it’s still possible (and perfectly reasonable) to have a subdomain for your blog on blog.domain.com, which points to plan on the Byte cluster platform.

-If a domain is linked to a Hypernode, it’s no longer possible to manually change the apex records that points to your hypernode.
-We will make backup records of the record we adjust.
+If a domain is linked to a Hypernode, it’s no longer possible to manually change the apex records that points to your Hypernode.
+We will make a backup of the record we adjust.
 These show up in the DNS admin as TXT records for

 __backup__.domain.com.
 If you unlink your Hypernode, we will put the backup records back in place.
 You can delete or change them if you choose to do so.